Now, we can bring ourselves into a moment of profound elucidation if we follow the utility of verum

-Now, we may be tempted to judge this etymology as material merely suitable for trivial pursuits — a narrative only useful for entertaining afternoon coffee partners — hardly material for making economic reform prescriptions.
-And, at this juncture we might find ourselves inquiring into not only Heidegger’s ambition, but also the relevance of his project to the one which we are undertaking here.
-After all, what imperialism bothers us?
+Now, we may be tempted to judge this etymology as merely material suitable for trivial pursuits — a narrative only useful for entertaining afternoon coffee partners; hardly material for making economic reform prescriptions.
+And at this juncture, we might find ourselves inquiring into not only Heidegger’s ambition, but also the relevance of his project to the one which we are undertaking here.
+After all, what kind of imperialism bothers us here?
 Aren’t we talking about knowledge?
 And isn’t the project of a certain epistemic imperialism healthy?
 More confusedly we might ask, what other projects could we expect truth to serve?
-And not to be mistaken, these are all good questions.
-They will inform the investigation through the last few pages, as well as the next two chapters, concluding the first half of this article series.
+And make no mistake, these are all good questions.
+They will inform the investigation through the last few pages, as well as the next two articles, concluding the first half of this series.

-Heidegger’s lecture course in question was called Parmenides and Heraclitus, but in view of the nearly exclusive occupation with Parmenides’s didactic poem on the goddess Aληθεια the editors modified the title of the volume to Parmenides in publication.
-From the very first pages of this volume we find Heidegger eager to transport his student’s thinking from any modern prejudices.
-His ambition is to wrench Ancient Greek αληθεια of any modern associations which our translation into ‘truth’ provokes.
+Heidegger’s lecture course in question was called Parmenides and Heraclitus, but in light of the nearly exclusive occupation with Parmenides’s didactic poem on the goddess Aληθεια, the editors modified the title of the volume to Parmenides in publication.
+From the very first pages of this volume, we find Heidegger eager to transport his student’s thinking from any modern prejudices.
+His ambition is to wrench Ancient Greek αληθεια of any associations which our translation into truth provokes.
 This is in order to redeem Parmenides’ goddess from the Latinization which dominates our interpretation today.

 “Since Plato, and above all by means of Aristotle’s thinking, a transformation was accomplished within the Greek essence of αληθεια, one which in a certain respect αληθεια itself encouraged.”